Vlasenko2006/MusiGAN/README.md

 Contains custom loss functions such as KL divergence, silence/melody losses, and other domain-specific metrics for training the GAN and VAE.

 ---
+## How to Set Up the Environment and Install the Model

+The installation and environment setup process is similar to the instructions provided here: [https://github.com/Vlasenko2006/NeuroNMusE](https://github.com/Vlasenko2006/NeuroNMusE)